 How do I store air fried potato chips?

-You store these chips just like any other: in an air-tight container at room temperature.
+You store these chips just like any other: in an air-tight container on the counter at room temperature.
 They should stay fresh up to two weeks.

 If you have leftover chips that you want to keep longer than two weeks, you can freeze them.
 Simply place them in a single layer on a baking sheet lined with parchment paper.
 Put this sheet in the freezer.
 Once the chips are completely frozen, you can transfer them to a plastic freezer bag.
 To reheat, pop them back in the air fryer for a couple of minutes, until they're warm and crispy.
 Don't let them overcook.
 Alternately, you can reheat them in the oven at 250º for about ten minutes.